bryanhoulton/senior-dev/README.md

-A Github bot that insults your PRs, just like a real senior engineer.
+A Github bot that will occasionally insult your PRs, just like a real senior engineer.

 Rude.
 Pedantic.
 Unhelpful.
 How he gets paid so much is a mystery.